metacommunities/metacommunities/publications/sss_dec2015/log.md

 - growing sense of being locked into github and why that might be problematic http://agateau.com/2016/github-lock-in/ -- should I include this?

+## Tue Feb 23 10:00:26 UTC 2016

+- got a bit distracted looking at numbers over time in Github wayback archive, and writing a script about it.
+- trying to get my head back into what I wrote on the train last Thursday

 # TODO

 - *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon